Grief, Bereavement, and Loss (PDQ®)–Patient Version

 Age 3-6 years

-The child’s understanding of death may involve "magical thinking".
+A child may think death involves "magical thinking."
 For example, the child may think that his or her thoughts can cause another person to become sick or die.

 Age 6-9 years